Rosie Day

-Rosie Jane Day is an English actress, author, playwright, and filmmaker.
+Rosie Jane Day (born 1995 or 1996) is an English actress, author and playwright.
 She is known for her portrayals of Mary Hawkins in the Starz historical drama series Outlander (2016), Tina Pemberton in Sky One's comedy-drama series Living the Dream (2017–2019), Summer Falk in the romantic comedy film All Roads Lead to Rome (2016), and Sierra in the supernatural horror film Down a Dark Hall (2018).

+She is the best selling author of The Tutor on Audible.

 Day is an ambassador for stem4, a teenage mental health charity.
 Her debut book, Instructions for a Teenage Armageddon—based on her one-woman show of the same name—was published in 2021.

 Career

-At the age of four, Day was spotted by a casting agent and given her first role, playing Emma on the first season of the BBC drama series Hope and Glory, which aired in 1999.
+At the age of four, Day was spotted by a casting director and given her first role, playing Emma on the first season of the BBC drama series Hope and Glory, which aired in 1999.
 She featured as one of the Dudakov children in Maxim Gorky's Summerfolk at the Royal National Theatre the following year, and went on to build a strong reputation as a child actor in such series as Black Books, Family Affairs, Bernard's Watch, My Life as a Popat, and Harley Street.
 Though she did not train professionally, Day drew from her experiences working alongside adult co-stars, studying and imitating them.

 In 2010, at age 16, Day played Naomi in the Anya Reiss play Spur of the Moment on the West End.
 She made her feature film debut in 2012, starring as sex-trafficking victim Angel in the horror film The Seasoning House.
 The role brought her critical acclaim, as well as a Best Actress win at the Screamfest Horror Film Festival.
 To prepare for the part, Day conducted extensive research into "the experience of women who [had] been in that situation", while also learning sign language.
 She later said that playing Angel had "certainly had an effect" on her.
 In 2013, Day was chosen as one of Screen Internationals "Stars of Tomorrow".

 In 2015, Day co-starred as Sarah Jessica Parker's defiant teenage daughter in the romantic comedy All Roads Lead To Rome, citing Parker as "a huge influence" professionally.
 From there, she returned to the small screen for the recurring role of Mary Hawkins on the second season of the Starz historical drama, Outlander.
-Airing in 2016, Day was suggested for the part of Hawkins by Scottish actor Sam Heughan, whom she had worked with two years previously.
+Airing in 2016, Day was suggested for the part of Hawkins by Scottish actor Sam Heughan, with whom she had worked two years previously.